Beszt/ng-ultimate-base/README.md

   ng-ultimate-base:
     image: your-org/ng-ultimate-base:latest
     ports:
-      - "8080:80"
+      - '8080:80'
     environment:
-      APP_NAME: "Compose Demo"
+      APP_NAME: 'Compose Demo'
-      APP_STORAGE_NAMESPACE: "compose"
+      APP_STORAGE_NAMESPACE: 'compose'
 ```

 ### Release workflow & Docker Hub

 The `release` GitHub Action can optionally build and push the Docker image after the Angular build.
-Toggle the *Build and push Docker image* prompt (`publish_docker`) when you dispatch the workflow.
+Toggle the _Build and push Docker image_ prompt (`publish_docker`) when you dispatch the workflow.
 Configure the following repository secrets before triggering a release if you plan to publish the container:

 - `DOCKERHUB_USERNAME` – Docker Hub account used for pushes.
 - `DOCKERHUB_TOKEN` – Access token or password for that account.